-In the field theory we consider in this paper, there exists a one-dimensional background manifold, time, that provides a canonical notion of scale.
-Consequently, a renormalization group can, in principle, be constructed through coarse-graining over frequencies.
-Such coarse-graining has recently been studied in contexts like classical spin glass kinetics \cite{lahoche2023functional, lahoche2022functional}, out-of-equilibrium field theories, such as model A and the Kardar-Parisi-Zhang (KPZ) equation \cite{duclut2017frequency, squizzato2019kardar}, and quantum mechanical systems \cite{zappala2001improving, synatschke2009flow, heilmann2015convergence}.
-However, in this paper, we consider a more abstract RG approach, based on coarse-graining over the spectrum of the kinetic disorder $K$, specifically over the generalized momentum—see Figure \ref{figRG1}.
-Unlike frequencies, this spectrum does not relate to any background scaling and serves as an example of the abstract scaling mentioned earlier.
-Moreover, it provides a canonical notion of ‘‘what is ultraviolet" (UV) and ‘‘what is infrared" (IR), corresponding respectively to the regions $p^2 \approx 4\sigma$ and $p^2 \approx 0$.
-We can then construct a coarse-grained description of the underlying IR effective physics by partially integrating out UV fluctuations associated with large generalized momenta.
+In the field theory considered in this paper, the one-dimensional background manifold—time—provides a canonical notion of scale.
+Consequently, a renormalization group (RG) scheme can, in principle, be constructed by coarse-graining over frequencies.
+Such coarse-graining has recently been studied in contexts like classical spin glass kinetics \cite{lahoche2023functional, lahoche2022functional}, out-of-equilibrium field theories such as Model A and the Kardar-Parisi-Zhang (KPZ) equation \cite{duclut2017frequency, squizzato2019kardar}, and quantum mechanical systems \cite{zappala2001improving, synatschke2009flow, heilmann2015convergence}.
+In this paper, however, we adopt a more abstract RG approach based on coarse-graining over the spectrum of the kinetic disorder $K$, specifically over the generalized momentum (see Figure \ref{figRG1}).
+Unlike frequencies, this spectrum is not tied to any background geometry, serving as an example of the abstract scaling mentioned earlier.
+Moreover, it provides a canonical definition of the ultraviolet (UV) and infrared (IR) regimes, corresponding respectively to the regions $p^2 \approx 4\sigma$ and $p^2 \approx 0$.
+We can thus construct a coarse-grained description of the effective IR physics by partially integrating out the UV fluctuations associated with large generalized momenta.

-One could also consider a ‘‘mixed" coarse-graining approach, incorporating both frequency and momentum.
-In similar cases, this mixed approximation has been shown to offer significant qualitative benefits \cite{duclut2017frequency}.
-However, our objective in this paper is to develop the formalism, so we simplify the process by focusing solely on coarse-graining over the generalized momentum, reserving a more detailed examination of the mixed approach for a forthcoming paper \cite{lahoche2024frequency}.
-This approach has been explored in our previous work \cite{lahoche2024largetimeeffectivekinetics} and in other studies across various contexts \cite{duclut2017nonuniversality, guilleux2015quantum, canet2010nonperturbative, canet2011nonperturbative, canet2016fully}.
-Essentially, this amounts to examining the system's behavior \textit{in the long-time limit}, which is the limit our approach will take in this article.
+One could also consider a "mixed" coarse-graining approach that incorporates both frequency and momentum.
+In similar settings, this mixed approximation has been shown to offer significant qualitative advantages \cite{duclut2017frequency}.
+However, as our primary objective in this paper is to develop the underlying formalism, we opt for a simpler scheme by focusing solely on coarse-graining over the generalized momentum, reserving a more detailed examination of the mixed approach for a forthcoming paper \cite{lahoche2024frequency}.
+This momentum-only strategy has been explored in our previous work \cite{lahoche2024largetimeeffectivekinetics} and in other studies across various contexts \cite{duclut2017nonuniversality, guilleux2015quantum, canet2010nonperturbative, canet2011nonperturbative, canet2016fully}.
+Essentially, this amounts to examining the system's behavior \textit{in the long-time limit}, which is the specific regime we focus on in this article.